10-month sleep regression causes, signs - and how I survived it

-The 10-month sleep regression means disrupted sleep during a progression in your baby's development.
-This can cause shorter naps, or no naps, extreme fussiness at bedtime and frequent waking throughout the night.
+The 10 month sleep regression is a phase in your baby's development where they may experience disruptions in their sleep patterns.
+It usually happens when your baby is making a developmental leap.
+This can cause shorter naps, or no naps, extreme fussiness at bedtime, and frequent waking throughout the night.

 Around this age there's a lot going on cognitively - the mental process of thinking and understanding.
-And all of these changes can affect baby's sleep - whether that means they struggle to settle, start waking more at night or refusing naps.
-It can be frustrating especially if you bought the best baby monitor, read all the books and listened to al the podcasts, and yet your baby is still struggling to sleep.
+And all of these changes can affect babies' sleep.
+It can be frustrating, especially if you bought the best baby monitor, read all the books, and listened to all the podcasts, and yet your baby is still struggling to sleep.
+You're not alone - many parents wonder when do babies sleep through the night.

-Sleep expert, Sarah Patel tells us; "The crux of all this is that as a mum you have to trust themselves and their instincts.
-They know their baby better than anyone else."
+Sleep expert Sarah Patel tells us, "The crux of all this is that as a mum, you have to trust yourself and your instincts.
+You know their baby better than anyone else."

 The 10-month sleep regression is also down to physical changes.
 Firstly, your baby is becoming increasingly more mobile, maybe pulling themselves up or trying to walk.